pritamp17/GamingKida-RN/README.md

 prize
 -> admin will select winner
 -> winner will uplaod ss {i am uing ocr using gpt4 }
--> create one more db with userId and gaming user name from ocr result i am going to verify gaming user name and date and name
+-> create one more feild in user db with userId and gaming user name from ocr result i am going to verify gaming user name and date and name